 - Gandhi was a great admirer of Das and called him a great soul.
 The people gave him the honorific title ‘Deshbandhu’.
 Subhas Chandra Bose also revered das

 - Das died of a severe fever on 16 June 1925 in Darjeeling.
 His mortal remains were brought to Calcutta for the funeral.
 Hundreds of people turned up for his funeral.
-The funeral procession was led by Gandhi.
+Gandhi led the funeral procession.